Saint Winifred: References in fiction

 St. Winifred's Well, termed "þe Holy Hede", is mentioned in the medieval poem Sir Gawain and the Green Knight (in Passus II).
 She also appears as a character in the 2021 film adaptation of the poem, portrayed by actress Erin Kellyman.

 William Rowley's 17th-century comedy A Shoemaker a Gentleman dramatises St. Winifred's story, based on the version in Thomas Deloney's story The Gentle Craft (1584).

 English poet Gerard Manley Hopkins memorialised St. Winifred in his unfinished drama, St Winifred's Well.

 The moving of Winifred's bones to Shrewsbury is fictionalised in A Morbid Taste for Bones, the first of Ellis Peters' Brother Cadfael novels, with the plot twist that her bones are secretly left in Wales, and someone else is put into the shrine; St. Winifred is portrayed as an important character in all the books in the Brother Cadfael series.
 The celebration of her Feast Day provides the setting for two of the novels, The Rose Rent and The Pilgrim of Hate.
 The casket is stolen from its shrine in The Holy Thief, and the campaign to find and restore it propels the action.
-Throughout the series, the protagonist, Brother Cadfael - a Welsh monk at the English monastery at Shrewsbury - develops a "special understanding" with the saint, whom he affectionately calls "The Girl".
+Throughout the series, the protagonist, Brother Cadfael – a Welsh monk at the English monastery at Shrewsbury – develops a "special understanding" with the saint, whom he affectionately calls "The Girl".

 Australian novelist Gerald Murnane makes reference to St. Winifred in his novel Inland.

 St. Winifred appears as a spirit to Sir Gawain in the 2021 movie The Green Knight.
 Winifred asks Sir Gawain to retrieve her severed head from a spring, which he does.
 He places the head in her bed with the rest of her skeletal remains, and she provides him with information regarding the identity of the Green Knight.

 Legacy

-A statue of St. Winifred stands overlooking the Hudson River in Hudson, New York.
+A bronze statue of St. Winifred by George Edwin Bissell stands on Promenade Hill overlooking the Hudson River in Hudson, New York.
+It was presented to the city in 1896 by John Watts de Peyster.
+The statue had originally been planned as a fountain for the Watts de Peyster Hospital and Invalid Children's Home at Madalin, operated by the Women's Board of Domestic Missions of the Methodist Church, but the board found it couldn't spare the water.